sandeshjain06/A_Realtime-Face-Emotion-Recognition-/README.md

-2. Output classification problem
+2.Output classification problem

-- Transfer learning technique are trained for classifying 1000 or more different classes.
+     Transfer learning technique are trained for classifying 1000 or more different classes.

-- Based on your problem statement  decide the no of classes to be classified at the output layer .
+     Based on your problem statement  decide the no of classes to be classified at the output layer .

 3.

      Discard the I/p and O/p layers , use the weights of imagenet to train the model .
      Do not train the layers available in ResNet50 .

 	resnet = ResNet50(input_shape=image_size+[3],weights='imagenet',include_top=False)
 	for layer in inception.layers:
     	layer.trainable=False

 	While importing the ResNet50 class, we mention include_top=False.
 	This ensures that we can add our own custom input and output layers according to our data.

 	We mention the weights='imagenet'.
 	This means that the Resnet50 model will use the weights it learnt while being trained on the imagenet data.

 	Finally, we mention layer.trainable= False in the pretrained model.
 	This ensures that the model does not learn the weights again, saving us a lot of time and space complexity.

 4.

 	Converting the multi-dimensional into 1D using Flattening .

 	Flattening the input , define the input and output , loss , optimizer , metrics

 5.

 	Use ImageDataGenerator -

 	train_data=ImageDataGenerator(rescale=1./255,
                                 shear_range=0.2,
                                 zoom_range=0.2,
                                 horizontal_flip=True)

 	The "ImageDataGenerator" will produce 10 images in each iteration of the training.

 	training_set=train_data.flow_from_directory(r 'D:\Sandesh\Data Science\Deep Learning\
 						Sentiment_Analysis\eINTERFACE_2021_Image\train',
                                                 target_size=(224,224),
                                                batch_size=16,
                                                class_mode='categorical'
                                               )

 	Takes the path to a directory & generates batches of augmented data.

 6. Fit the model and train by defining epochs, training set , validation set , batch size